Lifting Stars Pet Homecare

 Once your pet is confirmed deceased, we will leave you to some private time with your pet for your final goodbyes.
 In most cases, we will return in approximately ten minutes.
 If more or less time is required, please discuss this with us before the procedure.

-If you select “Private Cremation” for your pet, the ashes will be available for you to pick up in approximately five to ten business days.
+If you select “Private Cremation” for your pet, the ashes will be available for you to pick up in approximately two weeks.
 There are three options for picking up your pet’s ashes.
 First, the ashes can be delivered to your regular veterinarian as a courtesy service.
-Second, you can pick them up at Until We Meet Again Pet Memorial Center in North Vancouver, or third, you can pay an additional fee for home delivery.
+Second, you can pick them up at Until We Meet Again Pet Memorial Center in Surrey, or third, you can pay an additional fee for home delivery.

-If you elect “Communal Cremation,” the ashes are not returned to you and are spread on a permanently designated meadow in the Fraser Valley.
+If you select “Communal Cremation,” the ashes are not returned to you and are spread on a permanently designated meadow in the Fraser Valley.

 We will notify your veterinarian of your pet’s passing.
 We also have grief support material available upon request.
 Please visit the Grief Resources page of this website for links to online resources for pet loss and grief management.